emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 The next character can either be a letter, digit, or underscore (_).
 It can't be a reserved keyword.
 Whitespace and other special characters are also not allowed.

-Enegry Logserver supports the following regular identifiers:
+ITRS Log Analytics supports the following regular identifiers:

 1. Identifiers prefixed by a dot `.` sign.
 Use to hide an index.
 For example `.opensearch-dashboards`.
-2. Identifiers prefixed by an `@` sign.
+1. Identifiers prefixed by an `@` sign.
 Use for meta fields generated by Logstash ingestion.
-3. Identifiers with hyphen `-` in the middle.
+1. Identifiers with hyphen `-` in the middle.
 Use for index names with date information.
-4. Identifiers with star `*` present.
+1. Identifiers with star `*` present.
 Use for wildcard match of index patterns.

 For regular identifiers, you can use the name without any back tick or escape characters.
 In this example, `source`, `fields`, `account_number`, `firstname`, and `lastname` are all identifiers.
 Out of these, the `source` field is a reserved identifier.